Lyons family: Middlesex Line

-American branch
+American Emigrants

-During the 16th and 17th centuries numerous members of the English family emigrated to New England.
-William Lyon (1620 -1692), was the first Lyon to emigrate to America, in September 1635.
+During the 17th century members of the English family emigrated to New England.
+William Lyon (1620 -1692) was the first Lyon to emigrate to America, in September 1635.

 Brigadier General Nathaniel Lyon, the first Union General to be killed in the American Civil War, was a descendant of the family's emigrants to New England.
-For his efforts, he received the Thanks of Congress.
-15,000 people attended his funeral.
-The 24th Missouri Volunteer Infantry was recruited as "The Lyon Legion" in honour of the General, and carried a unique regimental colour, depicting a Lion beneath a constellation of six stars.
-Counties in Iowa, Kansas, Minnesota, Nevada, and Lyons valley in Jamul, California, are named after him.
-Two forts were also named in his honour: Fort Lyon in Colorado and Fort Lyon (Virginia).
-Lyon Park in St. Louis, Lyon Street in San Francisco and Lyon Lane in Carson City, Nevada are also named after him.
+He received the Thanks of Congress and 15,000 people attended his funeral.
+The 24th Missouri Volunteer Infantry was recruited as "The Lyon Legion" in his honour, and carried a unique regimental colour that depicted a lion beneath a constellation of six stars.

+Lyon County, Iowa, Lyon County, Kansas, Lyon County, Minnesota, Lyon County, Nevada, and the Lyons valley in Jamul, California, are named after him.
+Fort Lyon in Colorado, Fort Lyon in Virginia, Lyon Park in St. Louis, Missouri, Lyon Street in San Francisco, and Lyon Lane in Carson City, Nevada, are also named after him.